 - Preparation before the Interview

-- Mistakes to be avoided during the preparation
+- Mistakes to avoid during the preparation

 - How to look professional

-How to Answer “What is your Favourite Website?”
+How to Answer “What Is Your Favourite Website?”

 Interview questions are not as simple as they sound.
 Instead of judging them on their face value you should analyze the reason they were asked.
-The interviewers are savvy in acquiring the deep knowledge about you through fewer questions only.
+The interviewers are savvy in acquiring deep knowledge about you through fewer questions only.
 They are honed with the ability to read between the lines.

 All the questions are actually designed to trick you and find you what you are trying to hide.
 So when you are asked, What is your Favourite website, they are trying to find out many things from you: